Westminster Resources Ltd. (WMR.V) (CVE:WMR) Shares Gap Down to $0.18

-Shares of Westminster Resources Ltd. (WMR.V) (CVE:WMR) gapped down prior to trading on Thursday .
+Westminster Resources Ltd. (WMR.V) (CVE:WMR)’s share price gapped down prior to trading on Thursday .
 The stock had previously closed at $0.18, but opened at $0.16.
-Westminster Resources Ltd. (WMR.V) shares last traded at $0.16, with a volume of 500 shares changing hands.
+Westminster Resources Ltd. (WMR.V) shares last traded at $0.16, with a volume of 500 shares traded.

 About Westminster Resources Ltd. (WMR.V) (CVE:WMR)